nikolac/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

 ---
 title: Customize Your App with Nuxeo Elements
+description: 'This tutorial shows you how to build a simple application base on the Polymer Starter Kit, which will be able to read documents from a Nuxeo instance.'
 review:
     comment: 'This tutorial needs to be reviewed after migration to Polymer 2.0 legacy API.'
     date: '2017-12-15'